 You can also send us a check.
 If you write us at Critiques@OnThePremises.com, we’ll give you our postal address.

 We believe critiques should help writers improve their fiction writing skills.

 Our goals in critiquing a contest entry are to give you:

 1) Reasons why your entry did not make the final round of judging.

 2) Suggestions for improving the submitted story, your writing in general, or both.

 One critique can’t turn a complete beginner into an award-winning professional author.
-However, we’ve had authors tell us that they revised their stories based on our critiques and sold their stories to another market.
+However, over a dozen writers have now told us that they revised their stories based on our critiques and had their stories accepted by another market.
 We can’t guarantee that result, but we’ll do our best.